XiangyuZhangCharlie/Fluo-Cast-Bright/README.md

 ## Installation

-The environment required for running Fluo-Cast-Bright pipeline can be installed using Anaconda/Miniconda:
+The environment required for running Fluo-Cast-Bright pipeline can be installed using Anaconda/Miniconda on Windows:

 ```bash
 conda env create -f Environment.yml